AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/object_oriented_programming/oop07_ensure_local_type_consistency.rst

 type can properly substitute for parent type objects.
 Note that static proof of consistency provides an even higher degree of confidence.

-For further discussion of this topic, see the sections cited in the Reference entry in this table.

 ++++++++++++++++++++++++++++++++++++++++++++++++
 Applicable vulnerability within ISO TR 24772-2
 ++++++++++++++++++++++++++++++++++++++++++++++++